Electrical impedance: Measurement

 The measurement of the impedance of devices and transmission lines is a practical problem in radio technology and other fields.
 Measurements of impedance may be carried out at one frequency, or the variation of device impedance over a range of frequencies may be of interest.
 The impedance may be measured or displayed directly in ohms, or other values related to impedance may be displayed; for example, in a radio antenna, the standing wave ratio or reflection coefficient may be more useful than the impedance alone.
 The measurement of impedance requires the measurement of the magnitude of voltage and current, and the phase difference between them.
 Impedance is often measured by "bridge" methods, similar to the direct-current Wheatstone bridge; a calibrated reference impedance is adjusted to balance off the effect of the impedance of the device under test.
 Impedance measurement in power electronic devices may require simultaneous measurement and provision of power to the operating device.

 The impedance of a device can be calculated by complex division of the voltage and current.
 The impedance of the device can be calculated by applying a sinusoidal voltage to the device in series with a resistor, and measuring the voltage across the resistor and across the device.
 Performing this measurement by sweeping the frequencies of the applied signal provides the impedance phase and magnitude.

 The use of an impulse response may be used in combination with the fast Fourier transform (FFT) to rapidly measure the electrical impedance of various electrical devices.

-The LCR meter (Inductance (L), Capacitance (C), and Resistance (R)) is a device commonly used to measure the inductance, resistance and capacitance of a component; from these values, the impedance at any frequency can be calculated.
+The LCR meter measures a component's inductance (L), capacitance (C), and resistance (R); from these values, the impedance at any frequency can be calculated.